 Disneyland ticket expiration dates.
 Do Disneyland tickets expire?
 How do I extend my Disneyland ticket?
-What’s Disneyland’s ticket policy with the newest health scare?
+What do I need to do to extend my ticket?
 These questions and more answered here so you don’t have to worry.

 Disneyland Ticket Expiration Dates

 Disneyland theme park tickets are usually valid for an extended period of time.
 For example, multi-day tickets purchased in now are valid for first time use through January 12, 2023.

 However, once your ticket is activated by entering the parks, you must completely use your ticket within 13 days of first use.

 You can find your Disneyland ticket expiration date at the bottom right corner of your printed ticket.
 For electronic tickets, you can see the expiration date in the fine print on the actual electronic ticket themselves—but keep reading because those dates may have been extended!

 Ready to book that Disneyland vacation?
 You can still use your UNUSED, non-promotional Disneyland tickets for a future visit.

 - you may need to contact Disneyland directly (or Get Away Today if you bought through them)